-In the Admin > Preferences > Customizations page, you can customize a number of WebCenter user interface elements visually.
+In the Admin > Preferences > Customizationspage, you can customize a number of WebCenter user interface elements visually.

 The current customization for your instance is always visible when you first load the Customizations page.
-You can alter this customization, reset the customization to default (the standard WebCenter look) or load a theme, which will give you a starting point for your new customization.
+You can alter this customization, reset the customization to default (the standard WebCenter look) or load a theme, which gives you a starting point for your new customization.